What is a doula?

 When I am in the birthing room, acting as a doula, I try to make sure that everyone is doing what they can, and what they want to do.
 The woman herself is my primary responsibility.
 I serve her before others; but at the same time, I respect the role of her assistant, whether that is a partner, husband, family member, or good friend.
 If this person wants to take on an active role in the birth, I will assist them in their support of the laboring woman.
 I might demonstrate good massage techniques, or walk with the woman and her partner, in the hopes that the partner and family will receive the recognition.
 They are the heroes, and if I am doing my job well, then I am scarcely visible!
 But for my being there, everything moves a little more smoothly.
 I've also helped several couples with Spanish translation, if they need help communicating with the medical staff.
 This is the role of the doula.

 I am currently serving the area of northern Virginia.
-At this point, I have had the joy and honor of attending forty-five labors, including natural and medicated births.
+At this point, I have had the joy and honor of attending forty-seven labors, including natural and medicated births.
 My current rate, negotiable for needy families, is $900.
-Ask about discount for military families and Bradley Method® students.
-Feel free to contact me for more information!
+Contact me for more information!

 20 Questions about Wise Path

 I've had some quite lengthy inquiries from women who want to learn about doulas, and about my services in particular!
 Following are some of the questions I have fielded from inquisitive women and their supportive partners.
 Browse around until you have learned enough that you want to know more!

-THIS SEGMENT IS UNDER CONSTRUCTION- SORRY.
+THIS SEGMENT IS CURRENTLY UNDER CONSTRUCTION.
 WATCH OUT FOR THE ANSWERS, UPCOMING VERY SOON!

 1. What is your birth philosophy?